microsoft/Codex-Babylon/README.md

 ```

 ### Can I run the sample on Azure?
 The sample code can be currently be used with Codex on OpenAI’s API.
-In the coming months, the sample will be updated to be used with the [Azure OpenAI Service](https://aka.ms/azure-openai).
+In the coming months, the sample will be updated so you can use it also with the [Azure OpenAI Service](https://aka.ms/azure-openai).